Meeravali6009/charts/template/README.md

 - podSecurityContext
 - containerSecurityContext

-Also it is necessary to use the `bitnami/common` chart to standarize some of the above items.
+Also it is necessary to use the `bitnami/common` charts to standarize some of the above items.

 :warning: Take into account this is just an example to follow, depending on the specific use case you will need to remove, add or modify those templates, beyond replacing the placeholders `%%FOO%%`